 Knowledge is a large part of prevention.
-If we want to keep a house fire from ever taking place, we need to know what their predominant causes are.
-According to a study that examined 182 survivors of house fires, 46% of the fires were caused by human error, most of which were related to cooking.
+As such, if we want to keep a house fire from taking place, we need to know what their predominant causes are.
+A study that examined 182 survivors of house fires reveals the answer: 46% of the fires were caused by human error, most of which were related to cooking.

-If you want to stop a house fire from taking place you have to be mindful of what is happening in your kitchen, particularly what’s happening with your stove.
+That means that if you want to stop a house fire from sparking, you have to be mindful of what is happening in your kitchen—particularly what’s happening with your stove.

-Approximately 71% of cooking fires involve a kitchen appliance and these incidents were often attributed to forgetfulness, such as not remembering to turn the stove off or leaving the kitchen unattended.
+Unsurprisingly, an approximate 71% of human error-induced cooking fires involve a kitchen appliance, and these incidents were often attributed to forgetfulness.
+In other words, one might fail to turn the stove off, or momentarily leave the kitchen unattended.

-The other most common causes of fires within this sampling were smoking while going to bed, keeping candles too close to combustibles (e.g., curtains) and kids playing with lighters/matches.
+Within this sampling, other common causes of fires included smoking while going to bed, keeping candles too close to combustibles (e.g., curtains), and kids playing with lighters and matches.

-14% of these fires were caused by neglected maintenance of a house appliance, while another 40% were caused without any human activity whatsoever.
-These seemingly out of nowhere housefires were largely caused by faulty electrical or ignition systems.
+Additionally, 14% of non-injury house fires were triggered by neglected maintenance of a house appliance, while another 40% were ignited without any human activity whatsoever.
+Instead, they were a result of faulty electrical or ignition systems.

-While in most cases a house on fire is caused by human error, there are also situations that may come as more of a surprise.
+All in all, house fires can be caused by a wide range of situations, both within and out of our control.
 As such, your family needs to know what to do to decrease your risks of ever suffering through one of these events.